MCG811/AttitudeDetermination/README.md

 ```

 ## Installation
-1. Clone this repository
+1. Clone this repository.
-2. Open MATLAB and add the directory to the MATLAB path
+2. Open MATLAB and add the directory to the MATLAB path.
-3. Run the main script
+3. Run the main script.

 ## Contributors
 - [Maria Castellanos Gallardo](https://github.com/MCG811)